 - How to Show Battery Percentage on iPhone X, Xs, Xs Max, and XR

 - Best iPhone and iPad Battery Saver Apps

 How often do you check battery performance on your iPhone?
 Do you frequently use battery consuming apps?
-Share your feedback with us on Facebook, Twitter, and Instagram.
-Download our iOS app to know more about other battery issues and solutions.
+Share your feedback with us in comment section.